 Jeff Kehr has been a frequent public address announcer at Coon Rapids Ice Center over the past five years.
 He has enjoyed calling both boy’s and girl’s hockey games, and is the current Master of Ceremonies of the Ice Fantasy skating show held here every spring.
 Since his early days as Voice of the Cadets for St. Thomas Academy, Jeff has continued to hone his skills when opportunities arise.
 When Jeff is not sitting behind a microphone, he can be seen managing the operations staff at Target Center as Director of Operations.
 Jeff is a resident of Coon Rapids and is supported by his wife, three children, and their many friends!

-CERTIFIED ATHLETIC TRAINER
+TWIN CITIES ORTHOPEDICS ATHLETIC TRAINER

-Kristen begins her first year with the MN Blue Ox as the Head Athletic Trainer for the team.
+Kristen begins her second year with the MN Blue Ox as the Head Athletic Trainer for the team.
 She has been a certified athletic trainer for four years and is currently employed by Twin Cities Orthopedics; the official sports medicine provider of the MN Blue Ox.

 Kristen completed her undergraduate degree in Exercise Science with a minor in Psychology from Hamline University in 2012.
 She went on to earn her master’s degree in Athletic Training from North Dakota State University’s Masters of Athletic Training program in 2014.
 Immediately following graduation, Kristen returned to her alma matter and began working as a Certified Athletic Trainer at Hamline University.
 After working for one year with the university, she was brought on to the Twin Cities Orthopedics staff and assigned to Hamline University where she completed an additional three years.